Gioconda Belli

-Gioconda Belli (born December 9, 1948) is a Nicaraguan-born novelist and poet known for her contributions to Nicaraguan literature.
+Gioconda Belli Pereira (born December 9, 1948) is a Nicaraguan-born novelist and poet known for her contributions to Nicaraguan literature.

 Early life

 Gioconda Belli grew up in a wealthy family in Managua.
 Her father is Humberto Belli Zapata and her brother is Humberto Belli.

 She attended boarding school in Spain, graduated from the Royal School of Santa Isabel in Madrid, and studied advertising and journalism at the Charles Morris Price School of Advertising and Journalism in Philadelphia.
 She married and had her first daughter at 19 when she returned to Nicaragua.

 Career

 Belli began her career at Pepsi-Cola as liaison to the company's advertising agency, Publisa, which then hired her as an account executive.

 Through one of her colleagues at the advertising agency, Belli met Camilo Ortega, who introduced her to the Sandinistas and asked her to join the group.

 In 1970, Belli joined the struggle against the Somoza dictatorship, sworn into the movement by Leana Ortega, Camilo Ortega's wife.
 Belli's work for the movement led to her being forced into exile in Mexico in 1975.
 Returning in 1979 just before the Sandinista victory, she became FSLN's international press liaison in 1982 and the director of State Communications in 1984.
 During that time she met Charles Castaldi, an American NPR journalist, whom she married in 1987.
 After 1990 she split her time between Managua and Los Angeles.
 She has since left the FSLN and became a major critic of the Ortega government.
 She lives in exile in Madrid.